jsarnowski96/onlineZTM/README.md

 - [ ] minor code refactoring & cleanup

 ## Known issues
-Some virtual machines have some issues with the application, thus some of its feature may not work as intended - launching onlineZTM on physical device is the most reliable way of testing it.
+Certain virtual machines struggle with the application, thus some of its features may not work as intended - launching onlineZTM on physical device is the most reliable way of testing it.
+Currently the only affected modules seem to be `LoginActivity` and `TimetableActivity`.

+Symptoms:
+- user cannot log in as Anonymous user (though the job is run correctly - a possible workaround is to hit "Sign in" button, but user will be greeted with "Welcome back, null")
+- `TimetableActivity` may be unresponsive and/or user is immidiately kicked back to `MainActivity` screen (no available workaround so far)

 ## Screenshots